Hyperinflation: Zimbabwe

 Hyperinflation in Zimbabwe was one of the few instances that resulted in the abandonment of the local currency.
-At independence in 1980, the Zimbabwe dollar (ZWD) was worth about US$1.25.
+At independence in 1980, the Zimbabwe dollar (ZWD) was worth about US$1.49 (or 67 Zimbabwean cents per U.S. dollar).
 Afterwards, however, rampant inflation and the collapse of the economy severely devalued the currency.
 Inflation was relatively steady until the early 1990s when economic disruption caused by failed land reform agreements and rampant government corruption resulted in reductions in food production and the decline of foreign investment.
 Several multinational companies began hoarding retail goods in warehouses in Zimbabwe and just south of the border, preventing commodities from becoming available on the market.
 The result was that to pay its expenditures Mugabe's government and Gideon Gono's Reserve Bank printed more and more notes with higher face values.

 Hyperinflation began early in the 21st century, reaching 624% in 2004.
 It fell back to low triple digits before surging to a new high of 1,730% in 2006.
 The Reserve Bank of Zimbabwe revalued on 1 August 2006 at a ratio of 1,000 ZWD to each second dollar (ZWN), but year-to-year inflation rose by June 2007 to 11,000% (versus an earlier estimate of 9,000%).
 Larger denominations were progressively issued in 2008: